run-ai/docs/docs/admin/workloads/policies.md

 ```
 A similar message will appear in the _New Job_ form of the Run:ai user interface, when attempting to enter number of GPUs which is out of range for an Interactive tab.

-### Itemized Values
+### Complex Values

-The example above illustrated rules for parameters of "primitive" types, such as
-GPU allocation, CPU memory, working directory, etc. All these parameters contain a single
+The example above illustrated rules for parameters of "primitive" types, such as _GPU allocation_, _CPU memory_, _working directory_, etc. These parameters contain a single value.
-"flat" value.

-Some other workload parameters, such as ports or volumes, are "itemized", in the sense
-that they may contain multiple values: a workload may contain multiple
-ports and multiple volumes.
+Other workload parameters, such as _ports_ or _volumes_, are "complext", in the sense that they may contain multiple values: a workload may contain multiple ports and multiple volumes.

-Following is an example for a policy containing itemized parameter:
+Following is an example for a policy containing the value `ports` which is complex: The `ports` flag typically contains two values: The `external` port that is mapped to an internal `container` port.
+One can have multiple port tuples defined for a single Workload:

 ``` YAML
 apiVersion: run.ai/v1alpha1